 When I raised the question of how much time it takes to heal old wounds with a press officer at the Taipei Fine Arts Museum, she replied, “The exhibition is possible now not because the wounds of history have been healed, but because of the encounter of these two researchers” — Frizot and Su.
 Her answer is again a retreat into bland factuality, what Chinese might refer to as “the middle way”.

 While Sontag denied photographs the power of objective truth-telling, she avowed that one thing was certain, their meanings will change over time.
 “The context which shapes whatever immediate — in particular, political — uses the photograph may have is inevitably succeeded by contexts in which such uses are weakened and become progressively less relevant,” she wrote.

 What was the original meaning of Henri Cartier-Bresson’s photographs of China?
 A Communist victory?
 A Nationalist defeat?
 Perhaps those meanings have faded with the years, and the ability to exhibit them, at least in Taiwan, is the sign of a society no longer holding a grudge.
 In a more general sense, we may also see these photos more as universal images of human hardship and struggle, and as such, less exclusively tied to political events.
-Either way, their exhibition and renewed public scrutiny seems a way forward from an historical impasse, a way of accepting historical facts — blunted by time perhaps, and on the authority of a foreign expert — as a step to moving on.
+Either way, their exhibition, and renewed public scrutiny seem a way forward from an historical impasse, a way of accepting historical facts — blunted by time perhaps, and on the authority of a foreign expert — as a step to moving on.

 Thanks to Natalia Filimonova and ZETTAI for their collaboration in producing this article.